seandaza/Cash-Project-Generic-Mode-/README.md

 # Cash-Project-Generic-Mode-
-This is a version for any denominations in Cash-Project
+This is a version for any denominations in Cash-Project.